fieldrndservices/libssh2lv/README.md

 3. Right-click in the _Project Explorer_ on the left and select _Import_ from the context menu that appears.
 A new dialog will appear.
 4. Select `Git->Projects from Git` from the dialog that appears.
 Click the _Next >_ button.
 A new page will appear.
 5. Select the `Clone URI` from the list that appears in the new page of the dialog.
 Click the _Next >_ button.
 A new page will appear.
-6. Enter the URI for the git repository in the _URI:_ field, i.e. `https://github.com/fieldrndservices/lv-libssh2-c.git`.
+6. Enter the URI for the lv-libssh2-c git repository in the _URI:_ field, i.e. `https://github.com/fieldrndservices/lv-libssh2-c.git`.
 The _Host:_ and _Repository path:_ fields will populate automatically.
 Click the _Next >_ button.
 A new page will appear.
 7. Ensure only the `master` checkbox is checked in the _Branch Selection_ page of the _Import Projects from Git_ dialog.
 Click the _Next >_ button.
 A new page will appear.
 8. Browse to the workspace directory for NI Eclipse to populate the _Directory:_ field.
 Leave all other fields as the defaults.
 Click the _Next >_ button.
 A new page will appear.
 9. Select the `Import existing projects` radio button from the options under the _Wizard for project import_ section.
 Click the _Next >_ button.
 A new page will appear.
 10. Click the _Finish_ button.
 No changes are needed on the _Import Projects_ page.
 A new `lv-libssh2-c` project should appear in the _Project Explorer_.
+11. Right-click in the _Project Explorer_ on the left and select _Import_ from the context menu that appears.
+A new dialog will appear.
+12. Select `Git->Projects from Git` from the dialog that appears.
+Click the _Next >_ button.
+A new page will appear.
+13. Select the `Clone URI` from the list that appears in the new page of the dialog.
+Click the _Next >_ button.
+A new page will appear.
+14. Enter the URI for the libssh2 git repository in the _URI:_ field, i.e. `https://github.com/libssh2/libssh2.git`.
+The _Host:_ and _Repository path:_ fields will populate automatically.
+Click the _Next >_ button.
+A new page will appear.
+15. Ensure only the `master` checkbox is checked in the _Branch Selection_ page of the _Import Projects from Git_ dialog.
+Click the _Next >_ button.
+A new page will appear.
+16. Browse to the workspace directory for NI Eclipse to populate the _Directory:_ field.
+Leave all other fields as the default.
+Click the _Next >_ button.
+A new page will appear.
+17. Select the `Use the New Project wizard` radio button from the options under the _Wizard for project import_ section.
+Click the _Next >_ button.
+A new dialog will appear.
+18. Select `C Project` from the _Wizards_ section in the dialog.
+Click the _Next >_ button.
+A new page will appear.
+19. Enter `libssh2` for the _Project name:_.
+Click the _Next >_ button.
+A new page will appear.
+20. Click the _Next >_ button.
+Do not change any of the defaults.
+A new page will appear.
+21. Click the _Finish_ button.
+All dialogs will disappear and the `libssh2` project should appear in the _Project Explorer_ along with the `lv-libssh2-c` project.
+22. Click on the `lv-libssh2-c` project in the _Project Explorer.
-11. Click the _Build_ toolbar button (icon is a small hammer) to build the NI Linux RT x86_64-based shared object (so).
+23. Click the _Build_ toolbar button (icon is a small hammer) to build the NI Linux RT x86_64-based shared object (so).
-12. Click the drop-down menu next to the _Build_ toolbar button and select the `ARM` build configuration.
+24. Click the drop-down menu next to the _Build_ toolbar button and select the `ARM` build configuration.
 This will build the NI Linux RT ARM-based shared object (so).

-Note, steps 3-10 only need to be done once to setup the project.
-The `libssh2lv.so` will be located in the `x86_64` folder under the project's root folder inside the Eclipse workspace folder, and the `libssh2lv.so` will be located in the `ARM` folder under the project's root folder inside the Eclipse workspace folder.
+Note, steps 3-21 only need to be done once to setup the project.
+A `libssh2lv.so` will be located in the `x86_64` folder under the project's root folder inside the Eclipse workspace folder, and a similar `libssh2lv.so` for the ARM architecture will be located in the `ARM` folder under the project's root folder inside the Eclipse workspace folder.

 ## Tests